SwingGuy1024/Blog/Bad Uses of Optional.md

     }

     public Optional<Integer> getLockoutDuration() {
-        if (lockoutDuration == null) {
-            return Optional.empty();
-        } else {
-            return lockoutDuration;
+        return (lockoutDuration == null)?
+Optional.empty() : lockoutDuration;
     }
-    }

-Probably neither of these are good ways to write this property, but they prevent the getter from returning null, so the missing null-check becomes unnecessary.
-But you still need check if the Optional is itself null!
-And it's still more work to call the setter, because you need to wrap the result in an Optional:
+Each of these is an improvement.
+They are far more robust.
+The `NullPointerException` goes away completely.
+The getter will never return null, so the missing null-check becomes unnecessary.
+But it's still more work to call the setter, because you need to wrap the result in an Optional:

     authenticationResult.setLockoutDuration(Optional.of(5));

 It makes more sense to leave the Optional out of the setter:

-    public void setLockoutDuration(Integer lockoutDuration) {
+    public void setLockoutDuration(Integer lockoutDurationOrNull) {
-        this.lockoutDuration = Optional.ofNullable(lockoutDuration);
+        this.lockoutDuration = Optional.ofNullable(lockoutDurationOrNull);
     }

+If you're still not convinced that the parameter shouldn't have an Optional, consider this.
+This method could be called five times, or fifty times.
+Which makes more sense, wrapping the the value in an Optional five hundred times, or doing that once?
+And if it gets done five hundred times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?

 Now you have a method that is both simpler and easier to call.
+Also, the fact that your value is wrapped inside an Optional is now an implementation detail that's hidden from the user.

 In this particular case, you can even take advantage of the fact that the Integer wraps a primitive value: